Ani Sarkisian

 Ani C. Sarkisian (born 18 May 1995) is an American-born Armenian footballer who plays as a forward for the Armenia women's national team.

-Early life
+Early life and education

-Sarkisian was born in Cresskill, New Jersey.

-High school and college career

-Sarkisian has attended the Cresskill High School in her hometown, the Florida State University in Tallahassee, Florida and the University of Michigan in Ann Arbor, Michigan.
+Raised in Cresskill, New Jersey, Sarkisian has attended the Cresskill High School in her hometown, the Florida State University in Tallahassee, Florida and the University of Michigan in Ann Arbor, Michigan.

 International career

 Sarkisian capped for Armenia at senior level in a 2–0 friendly win over Lebanon on 8 April 2021.